theonize/Currier/Gloss/Genesis/Genesis 4.md

     East is always a place of foreboding and exile.
     Nod means wanderers; perhaps a geography, perhaps a sub-culture.

-17) Cain has a son, Enoch (who will later walk with God) Where did Cain's wife come from?
+17) Cain has a son, Enoch (not the Enoch who later walks with God) Where did Cain's wife come from?
     - his sister?
     - other people already outside of Eden?